cockroachlabs/movr-flask/README.md

 For both local and production deployment, you'll need:

 - [CockroachDB](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-mac.html)
-- A Google API Key, enabled for Maps Static API:
+- **Optional:** A Google API Key, enabled for the Google Maps JavaScript API and the Google Geocoding API:
-  - [Create a new Google API Key](https://developers.google.com/maps/documentation/maps-static/get-api-key), if you don't already have one.
+  - [Create a new Google API Key](https://console.cloud.google.com/project/_/apiui/credential), if you don't already have one.
-  - If you have an existing key, you can use it for this application by [enabling the Maps Static API](https://console.cloud.google.com/apis/library/static-maps-backend.googleapis.com?q=static).
+  - If you have an existing key, you can use it for this application by [enabling the Google Maps JavaScript API and the Geocoding API](https://console.cloud.google.com/apis/library).
+  - Restrict usage of the key to just the Google Maps JavaScript API and the Geocoding API, from your machine's IP address (for local deployments), or from an HTTP referrer (e.g., `*.movr.cloud/*`).

 Follow the sections below based on whether you are doing local development or production deployment.